libogonek/ogonek/README.md

 Here's a list of what's implemented so far:

+ - `basic_text`, a text class template aka string.
+I'm leaving "string" to mean "array of code units", as it's what a `string` class often turns out to be (and also what strings in other languages turn out to be).
+This is not that.
+   This represents text, regardless of encoding.
+It's a class template with template parameters for the underlying encoding and container but the interface it offers is for a range of codepoints.
+This makes conversions at API boundaries simple and type-safe.
+See http://gist.io/3166256 for more info.

  - facilities for converting between ranges of codepoints to ranges of code units or bytes in UTF encodings, and vice-versa;